flaneurette/SSH-Ed25519-Key-Generation-Guide/README.md

 shred -u ~/.ssh/id_ed25519
 ```

 Windows side - shred old .ppk from VeraCrypt.
-I do not recommend using Eraser, or shredding .exe these are often compromised.
+I do not recommend using Eraser, or shredding .exe's these are often compromised.
 Write your own shredder powershell file for Windows.

 ```powershell
 # Mount VeraCrypt container_serverkeys.vc